 Goran Medved, mag. theol.

-Goran Medved (1973) grew up in Zagreb where he attended the Educational Center for Languages, and he studied six foreign languages in total.
-He obtained most of his higher education in the USA, with athletic and academic scholarships, and with highest achievements (summa cum laude).
-His B.S. degree is in International Studies (business, politics and foreign languages).
-His theological education began at the Bible Institute in Zagreb, and continued at the Lipscomb University in Nashville, where he received a Master of Theological Studies degree with a New Testament emphasis.
-He has been a long-term associate of the Bible Institute as a lecturer of New Testament Greek and as a translator.
-He is a project manager and a main editor of the Bible translation into contemporary Croatian language.
-He served as a pastor, teacher, preacher and church planter.
+Goran Medved (1973) grew up in Zagreb, where he attended the Educational Center for Languages, and studied six foreign languages in his entire education.
+He completed the bulk of his higher educational studies in the USA, on athletic and academic scholarships, earning high academic honors (summa cum laude).
+Goran has a B.S. in International Studies (business, politics and foreign languages).
+He started his theological studies at the Bible Institute in Zagreb, and continued at Lipscomb University in Nashville, where he earned a Masters in Theological Studies with an emphasis in New Testament.
+He has been a long-term associate of the Zagreb Bible Institute as a lecturer of New Testament Greek and as a translator.
+He is the project manager and editor of the first Croatian translation of the Bible in contemporary language.
+He also served as a pastor, teacher, preacher, and church planter.

 Robert Bogešić was born in Pula in 1967.
 He studied at Faculty of Political Science in Zagreb, where he received his M.A. in International Relations in 2008.
 Robert works at the Ministry of Foreign and European Affairs of the Republic of Croatia, and serves as an elder in Evangelical Pentecostal Church in Zagreb.